 Orange starts setting some goals, she starts reading books on time management, on productivity, on building things.
 She starts taking courses to help her better utilize her time.

-Each day she starts to get more and more fulfilled.
-She starts seeing her time as a tool that can be harnessed each day.
+And with each passing day she starts to get more and more fulfilled.
+She starts seeing her time as a tool that can be harnessed.
 As a weapon that will ward off mediocrity and empower her to live the life of her dreams.

-As she begins to make positive changes in her life, both her outlook and circumstances start to improve as well.
+Then, as she continues to make those positive changes in her life, both her outlook and circumstances start to improve as well.